 Probate Advice and Probate Explained

 When you’ve been named as the executor of an estate or are an administrator through Intestacy it can be hard to get your head around all of the legal procedures involved in applying for probate.
 In our FAQ section, you can find information and guidance about the process.
 Every estate is different, some more complicated than others.
 This makes it impossible to provide a “one size fits all” answer to what happens, how long it takes and how much it costs.
-However, what we can do is explain some of the standard processes that apply in most circumstances when administering an estate and applying for probate.
+However, what we can do is give advice and explain some of the standard processes that apply in most circumstances when administering an estate and applying for probate.